Skip to main content

 \begin{equation*} y \leq \frac{2}{\sin(a)} + a . \end{equation*}

 Hence there is some largest \(y\) such that \(\cos(x) > 0\) in \([0,y)\text{,}\) and let \(y\) be the largest such number.
-By continuity, \(\cos(y) = 0\text{.}\) In fact, \(y\) is the smallest positive \(y\) such that \(\cos(y) = 0\text{.}\) As mentioned \(\pi\) is defined to be \(2y\text{.}\)
+By continuity, \(\cos(y) = 0\text{.}\) In fact, \(y\) is the smallest positive \(y\) such that \(\cos(y) = 0\text{.}\) As mentioned, \(\pi\) is defined to be \(2y\text{.}\)

-As \(\cos(\nicefrac{\pi}{2}) = 0\text{,}\) then \({\bigl(\sin(\nicefrac{\pi}{2})\bigr)}^2 = 1\text{.}\) As \(\sin\) is positive on \((0,y)\text{,}\) we have \(\sin(\nicefrac{\pi}{2}) = 1\text{.}\) Hence,
+As \(\cos(\nicefrac{\pi}{2}) = 0\text{,}\) then \({\bigl(\sin(\nicefrac{\pi}{2})\bigr)}^2 = 1\text{.}\) As \(\sin\) is positive on \((0,\nicefrac{\pi}{2})\text{,}\) we have \(\sin(\nicefrac{\pi}{2}) = 1\text{.}\) Hence,

 \begin{equation*} e^{i \pi /2} = i , \end{equation*}

-and by the addition formula
+and by the law of exponents,

 \begin{equation*} e^{i \pi} = -1 , \qquad e^{i 2\pi} = 1 . \end{equation*}

-So \(e^{i2\pi} = 1 = e^0\text{.}\) The addition formula says
+So \(e^{i2\pi} = 1 = e^0\text{.}\) The law of exponents also says

-\begin{equation*} e^{z+i2\pi} = e^z \end{equation*}
+\begin{equation*} e^{z+i2\pi} = e^z e^{i2\pi} = e^z \end{equation*}

 for all \(z \in \C\text{.}\) Immediately, we also obtain \(\cos(z+2\pi) = \cos(z)\) and \(\sin(z+2\pi) = \sin(z)\text{.}\) So \(\sin\) and \(\cos\) are \(2\pi\)-periodic.

 We claim that \(\sin\) and \(\cos\) are not periodic with a smaller period.
-It would suffice to show that if \(e^{ix} = 1\) for the smallest positive \(x\text{,}\) then \(x = 2\pi\text{.}\) So let \(x\) be the smallest positive \(x\) such that \(e^{ix} = 1\text{.}\) Of course, \(x \leq 2\pi\text{.}\) By the addition formula,
+It would suffice to show that if \(e^{ix} = 1\) for the smallest positive \(x\text{,}\) then \(x = 2\pi\text{.}\) Let \(x\) be the smallest positive \(x\) such that \(e^{ix} = 1\text{.}\) Of course, \(x \leq 2\pi\text{.}\) By the law of exponents,

 \begin{equation*} {\bigl(e^{ix/4}\bigr)}^4 = 1 . \end{equation*}